 Should the Board elect to change an assessment, the member making the motion to increase or reduce the assessment will offer a rationale for the decision.
 The minutes will reflect the Board’s rationale in a sentence or two.
 For cases in which the BoE accepts the Department’s recommendation, the Department’s rationale is in the memorandum to the Board.

 A (non-participant) third party may address the Board for up to two minutes at a time reserved for public comments.
 The time for public comments will not exceed 10 minutes.
 To address the board, you must submit a request to

 the board secretary at least 48 hours prior to the hearing.

 11. Tape Recordings

-A party wishing to utilize an electronic recording device or a court stenographic reporter must inform the Board in writing at least 24 hours in advance that they are planning to do so.
-Such recording shall be executed in a non- disruptive manner.
+The Department will be tape recording all hearings.
+If an appellant wishes to utilize an electronic recording device or a court stenographic reporter, they must inform the Board in writing at least 24 hours in advance that they are planning to do so.
+Such recording shall be executed in a non-disruptive manner.
 Any recordings of hearings are subject to Freedom of Information Act (FOIA) requests.

 Questions concerning BoE rules and procedures may be addressed to the Board Secretary at (703) 228-7709.